cedarbaum/closingdoors.nyc/README.md

 2. Copy the newest `public.proto` file from Transiter to `proto/transiter/`
 3. From the `proto/` directory, run `buf generate`

-The above only needs to be done if the API definition changes, as generated files are checked in.
+The above only needs to be done if the API definition changes, since generated files are checked in.

 ## Building and running